seanbreckenridge/sqlite_concurrent_writes/README.md

 ./hammer-server
 ```

-Surprisingly, there were no failures, because of the default timeout in the sqlite module:
+Surprisingly, there were no failures with default values.
+After looking at the `sqlite3.connect` docs, I found there was a default timeout in the sqlite module:

 <https://docs.python.org/3/library/sqlite3.html#module-functions>